TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-server-modifyserverparameters.md

 Azure Database for MySQL allows you to configure parameters at a server level using the [Azure portal](https://docs.microsoft.com/azure/mysql/howto-server-parameters) or the [Azure CLI](https://docs.microsoft.com/azure/mysql/howto-configure-server-parameters-using-cli).
 To review the current list of configurable parameters, navigate to the **Server parameters** window in the Azure portal.

+> [!NOTE]
+> The server parameter `enforce_gtid_consistency` was configured to ON to help with avoiding unexpected issues after enabling GTID in the future.
+In some cases transaction may violate the GTID consistency and you may experience issues blocking your workload with an error like "ERROR: Statement violates GTID consistency".<br>
+If you do not want to enforce GTID, please contact us at AskAzureDBforMySQL@service.microsoft.com with your subscription ID & server name and we will help update the parameter.

 ## **Recommended Steps**

 * To change the **time_zone** parameter, follow the [instructions](https://docs.microsoft.com/azure/mysql/howto-server-parameters#working-with-the-time-zone-parameter) to populate the time zone table